 Services that are covered for you What you must pay when you get these services Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
 There is no limit to the number of days per hospital stay.
 Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
-Transplant providers may be local or outside of the service area.
+If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant cransplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Blue Shield Inspire provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.[†] you get these services For each Medicare-covered stay in a network hospital, you pay: • \$100 per day for days 1 to 5. • \$0 per day for days 6 and over If you get authorized inpatient care at an out-of- network hospital after your emergency condition is stabilized, your cost is the cost- sharing you would pay at a network hospital.
+If Blue Shield Inspire provides transplant services at a location outside the pattern of care for transplant services at a location outside the pattern of care for transplant services at a location outside or botain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.[†] For each Medicare-covered stay in a network hospital, you pay: • \$275 per day for days 1 to 5. • \$0 per day for days 6 and over If you get authorized inpatient care at an out-of- network hospital after your emergency condition is stabilized, your cost is the cost- sharing you would pay at a network hospital.